aperofsky/markdown-cv/index.md

 ### Grants
 `2018`
-**Research Exchange Grant**, NSF Infectious Disease Evolution Across Scales Research Coordination Network.
-"How does influenza evolution impact the epidemiology of annual epidemics?", $2800
+**Research Exchange Grant**, NSF Infectious Disease Evolution Across Scales Research Coordination Network, $2800<br/>
+"How does influenza evolution impact the epidemiology of annual epidemics?"

 `2015`
-**Research Grant DBI-0939454**, BEACON: An NSF Science and Technology Center for the Study of Evolution in Action.
-"Factors that influence gut microbiota diversity and intestinal bacteria transmission dynamics in wild lemurs", $16,000<br/>
+**Research Grant DBI-0939454**, BEACON: An NSF Science and Technology Center for the Study of Evolution in Action, $16,000<br/>
+"Factors that influence gut microbiota diversity and intestinal bacteria transmission dynamics in wild lemurs"<br/>
 Co-PI with Lauren Ancel Meyers and Rebecca Lewis.

 `2015`
-**Dissertation Improvement Grant**, Ecology, Evolution, & Behavior Graduate Program, University of Texas at Austin.
-"A Network-based Study of Gut Bacteria Transmission in Wild Verreaux’s Sifaka", $8000
+**Dissertation Improvement Grant**, Ecology, Evolution, & Behavior Graduate Program, University of Texas at Austin, $8000<br/>
+"A network-based study of gut bacteria transmission in wild Verreaux’s sifaka"

 `2012`
 **Small Research Grant**, American Society of Primatologists. $2000